Rezjiek/simple-graphics-engine/README.md

 # simple-graphics-engine
-Learning C++ by trying to make a simple graphics engine.
+Trying to learn C++ by making a simple graphics engine.